intel/auto-round/README.md

 **HPU**: docker image with Gaudi Software Stack is recommended.
 More details can be found in [Gaudi Guide](https://docs.habana.ai/en/latest/).

-**CUDA**: pip install auto-gptq for sym quantization, for asym quantization, need to install auto-round from source
+**CUDA**: pip install auto-gptq for sym quantization(tuning needs auto-round 0.30+), for asym quantization, need to install auto-round from source

 #### CPU/HPU/CUDA on 0.3.0+